 But I seldom shoot color film, those three shots are from the only roll of color film that I put through the camera.
 Since that one roll, everything else has been black and white.
 I have used the Nikon to shoot street, landscapes, for exploring and even at work.
 The camera has never failed me while I was out shooting.

 I think that one of the main reasons the Nikon F2 has won such a large place in my heart is its pure reliability.
 I remember two instants where my digital cameras failed me but the Nikon F2 kept working perfectly.
 The first was with snow.
-It snowed in my base town in China and I went to go shoot the snow in the early hours in the morning.
+It snowed in my base town in China and I went to go shoot the snow in the early hours of the morning.
 My city has a lot of humidity and it gets really cold outside when it snows.
-I went to shoot the snow with my Nikon D500 and the Nikon F2, after 20 minutes the Nikon D500 died and even changing the batteries did nothing to bring the camera back to life, but the Nikon F2 kept working, no hiccups but changing the film with cold fingers was not easy.
+I went to shoot the snow with my Nikon D500 and the Nikon F2, after 20 minutes the Nikon D500 died, and even changing the batteries did nothing to bring the camera back to life, but the Nikon F2 kept working, no hiccups but changing the film with cold fingers was not easy.

 The second instant when the Nikon F2 saved my ass was at work.
 I was shooting the massive graffiti festival called Meeting for Styles in the Philipines.
 I was the main photographer at the event so I had to deliver images to my clients.
 The heat was scorching and the humidity was insane.
 I had two digital bodies with me.
 I had my Nikon D3s and a Fuji XT1 at the time.
 Both cameras overheated and needed to be cooled down in ice boxed for up to 30 minutes before I could use them again but the Nikon F2 kept on working throughout the whole event.
 I ended up shooting more film than digit at the event.
 After the meeting of styles event, I knew that the Nikon F2 would be my forever camera.
 As long as the camera doesn’t break down, I will be using this camera for the rest of my life or until the end of film production.
 Whichever comes first, but as long as I can find a film, I will be using this camera.